 At Mill Dene Gardens there are flowers everywhere.
 This year’s blooms have been glorious and abundant in this beautiful garden.
 And at Church Gates, owner Brenda Salmon has inherited her grandfather’s green fingers to create a wonderful space in which she feels part of nature.
 “The world’s always all right in a garden,” she says.

-The Allotments and Colebrook House (pictured above) also open as part of the group but were not included in the film – so there is even more to see when they open again in 2021!
+The Allotments and Colebrook House (pictured above) also open as part of the group but were not included in the film – so there is even more to see when they open again.

 For more information about Blockley Gardens click here